-All types of batteries are considered hazardous waste.
-Batteries may contain heavy metals including cadmium, lead, mercury, nickel, silver and zinc.
-According to state law, batteries and other types of universal waste are no longer accepted at Miramar Landfill or any other solid waste landfill.
+All types of batteries are considered hazardous waste in California.
+Batteries may contain metals including cadmium, lead, lithium, mercury, nickel, silver and zinc.
+According to state law, batteries and other types of universal waste must be handled properly and are not allowed to be disposed of at the solid waste landfill.

 Store used batteries sorted by type (alkaline, lithium, nickel cadmium, ect.) in a safe, dry place and out of the reach of children.
 Use zip lock bags or a plastic container with a lid.
-For an extra measure of safety, place masking tape or nonconductive tape over the battery terminals (battery ends).
+For an extra measure of safety, place clear tape over the battery terminals (battery ends).
 If a battery is damaged or leaking, immediately place the leaking battery into a plastic or zip lock bag and isolate from other batteries.
-Wear nitrile gloves when handling damaged batteries and wash your hands.
+Wear protective gloves when handling damaged batteries and wash your hands.